 - Oct.
 16 - Men's Golf @ NAIA Preview - 15th of 24 - recap - results

-- Apr.
-17 - Men's Golf @ Calumet College Invitational - No Team Score - results
+- Oct.
+14 - Men's Cross Country @ Skyhawk Invitational - No Team Score - recap - results

-- Apr.
-14 - Men's Golf @ Beu Mussatto Invitational - No Team Score
+- Oct.
+14 - Women's Cross Country @ Skyhawk Invitational - No Team Score - recap - results

 The university unveiled the Jaguar mascot after conducting a search that took several months and included input from faculty, staff, student and the surrounding community.
 The Jaguar is the university’s first mascot.
 It stands among other firsts for the university coming this fall, including the first freshman class, the opening of its first student residence hall and the beginning of intercollegiate play for its first sports teams.

 The university began its search in February by taking suggestions from students, staff, faculty and residents of the surrounding communities.
 It received over 400, more than half of which were unique.
 The university’s search committee then voted to narrow the choices down to four finalists: the Jaguars, the Prairie Wolves, the Gladiators and the Bengals.
 After an artist designed sketches of what the mascot could look like, the university then put the choice to an open vote online.

 The university received an overwhelming response, logging over 30,000 online votes.